odoldotol/Either/README.md

 This library was created while using [FxTS](https://fxts.dev/), a functional library with strengths in lazy evaluation and concurrent request handling.

+This means it is designed to be used with other functional libraries, not dependent on FxTS.

 For example, let’s consider three functions:

 ```typescript